 Note: anything in terms of books and courses with titles involving How to……. are always a seller because people are looking for SOLUTIONS for their problems.

-Further, you could use the ecourse to create a 2 hour public workshop that becomes your promotional tool that you put on every 3 to 6 months in your area to help potential clients understand about your type of health and wellness service.
+Further, you could use the E-course to create a 2 hour public workshop that becomes the promotional tool that you put on every 3 to 6 months in your area to help potential clients understand your type of health and wellness service.

 Note: not only must your website be interactive it must also be RESPONSIVE; the amount of people using mobiles and tablets is continuing to increase and your website needs to format well regardless of what electronic device the potential client is using.